gavinlyonsrepo/LR_meter_arduino/README.md

 ------------------
 Arduino 1.8.5

-Fritzing 0.9.3

 Eagle 9.0.1

 Parts List
 ------------------------------
-The schematic is available in Eagle or fritzing format in documents.
+The schematic is available in Eagle in documents

 You will need following parts.